kumbulanit/t-sql/tech company/untitled/Module 13 - Using Window Ranking, Offset, and Aggregate Functions/Lesson2_Using_EXCEPT_and_INTERSECT.md

 -- This may produce unexpected results

--- Example: Finding employees without email addresses SELECT EmployeeID, FirstName, LastName, WorkEmail
+-- Example: Finding employees without email addresses SELECT e.EmployeeID, e.FirstName, e.LastName, WorkEmail
-FROM Employees
+FROM Employees e
 WHERE IsActive = 1
 EXCEPT
-SELECT EmployeeID, FirstName, LastName, WorkEmail
+SELECT e.EmployeeID, e.FirstName, e.LastName, WorkEmail
-FROM Employees
+FROM Employees e
 WHERE IsActive = 1 AND WorkEmail IS NOT NULL;

 -- This correctly identifies employees with NULL email addresses